Minimum required `glibc` version bump

 - Distribution

-will be the last release with a minimum requiredglibc version 2.31
+2506will be the last release with a minimum requiredglibc version 2.31 - After distribution

-, our CI builds will be updated to Ubuntu22.04
+2506, our CI builds will be updated to Ubuntu22.04, raising the minimum requiredglibcversion for our Linux binaries to2.35.

 Impact for users